robu/design2023/content/analysis/01_colors.md

 <td style="background-color: #FFFFFF">18</td>
 </tr></table>

+The Qliro color schema is very black/white/grey monochromatic, with the green from the Qliro green logo used as signal color.
+One could definitely question whether the number of shades of grey really has a purpose, or if it's just a result of a fragmented design process.

 ### Verkkokauppa.com overview {.clear}

 [![Verkkokauppa.com overview](../image/kmom04/verkkokauppa_com.png){.website-capture}](../image/kmom04/verkkokauppa_com.png)

-These are the colors picked up by the ColorZilla browser extension:
+These are the colors picked up by the ColorZilla browser extension from the [Verkkokauppa.com](https://www.verkkokauppa.com/) site.

 <table class="coloruse"><tr>
 <td style="background-color: #E3101B" class="white">1</td>